Resources

 4. Skin care

 It can be used as a natural facial scrubber to remove dead skin cells.
 Make a paste of 1 teaspoon of Cumin powder and 2 teaspoons of yoghurt.
-Apply on your face, gently scrub for a few minutes and leave it on for 10-15 minutes before washing off.
+Apply it to your face, gently scrub for a few minutes, and leave it on for 10-15 minutes before washing off.
 Do this twice a week for the best results.

 Nutritional content of Cumin

-Cumin features many essential vitamins and minerals such as phosphorus, potassium, iron, dietary fibre, vitamin C and magnesium.
-It also contains high amounts of protein, carbohydrates, calcium and dietary fibre.
+Cumin features many essential vitamins and minerals such as phosphorus, potassium, iron, dietary fibre, vitamin C, and magnesium.
+It also contains high protein, carbohydrates, calcium, and dietary fibre.
 It is also a good source of thiamin, riboflavin and niacin.
 It is low in calories and fat, making it a great addition to any diet.

 Precautions and warnings

-While Cumin is generally safe for most people, consuming excessive amounts can cause GI distress.
-Also, it is a potent spice, so it should always be consumed in moderation.
+While Cumin is generally safe for most people, consuming excessive amounts can cause gastrointestinal distress.
+It is also a potent spice, so it should always be consumed in moderation.

-Here are some precautions and warnings to consider before consuming CMN.
+Here are some precautions and warnings to be considered before consuming Cumin.

 • Pregnancy: It may affect fertility, so it is best to avoid it altogether or talk to your doctor.